 Mount: Nikon F | Full-frame compatible: Yes | Autofocus type: Ultrasonic (ring-type) | Stabilizer: Yes | Electromagnetic diaphragm: No | Minimum focus distance: 1.75m AF, 1.5m MF | Filter thread: 77mm | Dimensions (WxL): 96 x 203mm | Weight: 1,570g

-At nearly three times the price of the Sigma and Tamron 100-400mm lenses, the Nikon 80-400mm VR probably won’t seem like great value.
+At nearly three times the price of the Sigma and Tamron 100-400mm lenses, the Nikon 80-400mm VR probably won’t seem like great value (although does give you an increased 5x zoom range).
 However, it’s really well built and, compared with the original edition of the lens, the AF-S model has a massively faster autofocus system, with auto/manual-priority AF mode options, along with much-improved VR.

 Even so, it lacks the Sport VR mode that’s featured in some of Nikon’s latest telephoto lenses and, even for static shots, VR is only worth about three stops.